Sacoglossa (also known as Ascoglossa) is a highly diverse assemblage of

 photosynthesize providing sugars that may be important for their host's

 nutrition.
-At least eight families are found in Hawaii.
+At least seven families are found in Hawaii.

 Medina, et. al., (2011) recovers the Siphonariidae as the sister group